vimarshc/metaclass-talk/I/README.md

 > Classes provide a means of bundling data and functionality together.
 Creating a new class creates a new type of object, allowing new instances of that type to be made.
 Each class instance can have attributes attached to it for maintaining its state.
 Class instances can also have methods (defined by its class) for modifying its state.

-Those familiar with Object Oriented Programming will understand that classes act like templates for the instances that are created via the respective classes.
-But what this piece of documentation subtly points out that classes Python are a bit more than just templates.
+Classes act like templates for the instances that are created via their respective classes.
+But what this piece of documentation also subtly points out that classes in Python are a bit more than just templates.
 They themselves are objects as well.

 Let's see what that allows us to do: